-- (3) Mobile homes must be parked so as not to obstruct roadways or walkways and must be parked on a mobile home space.
-All mobile home spaces and accessory buildings must abut an interior roadway. - (4) Minimum mobile home space: 4,000 square feet.
+- (c) Minimum distance from lot line - (3) Manufactured homes must be parked so as not to obstruct access, roadways or walkways and must be parked on a designated manufactured home space.
+All manufactured home spaces and accessory buildings must abut an interior roadway. - (4) Minimum manufactured home space: 4,000 square feet.
 The dimensions of the space shall be such that the width is at least 1/3 the depth.
-Space requirements exclude guest parking, allocated open space and similar features.

-(5) Circulation

-- (a) Access roads to mobile home parks shall meet Town road standards. - (b) Internal roadways of 24 feet minimum width shall be provided to each mobile home space, those interior roadways shall have a minimum paved width of 24 feet when the mobile home park has more than five units. - (c) Walkways shall be provided as necessary to assure safe pedestrian circulation. - (d) All roadways and walkways shall be well lighted at night with dark sky compliant lighting. - (e) Walkways shall be hard surfaces. - (6) Parking (A combination of off and on-street parking may be allowed.) - (a) Off-Street - (i) Number of spaces 2 spaces/mobile home (minimum) - (ii) Size of spaces 10 feet x 20 feet (minimum) - (b) On-Street (May be permitted in place of off-street parking by widening the roadways.) - (i) Number of spaces 2 spaces/mobile home (minimum) - (ii) Size of spaces must equal the minimum area required for an equal number of off-street spaces. - (7) Storage areas: (Excluding space beneath mobile homes) - (a) Outdoor, surfaced area for boats, boat trailers, camping units and horse trailers; 50 sq. ft./mobile home space shall be provided within the park. - (b) Enclosed personal storage area: 50 sq. ft./mobile home space shall be provided either individual or in common, within the park. - (c) Storage areas shall be lighted as necessary to permit night use. - (8) Five percent (5%) of the twenty-five percent (25%) open space of the gross mobile home park area is required for common contiguous recreation space.
-The area allocated shall not include roadways, storage areas, mobile home spaces, setbacks, required parking spaces and other similar features. - (9) Drainage conditions shall be such that downstream users do not experience detrimental run-off. - (10) Mobile home parks must be equipped with adequate working fire extinguishing equipment as specifically required by the local fire prevention authority or to satisfy fire regulations.
+Space requirements exclude guest parking, allocated open space, and similar features. - (5) Access and Circulation: - (a) Access and roads to manufactured home parks shall meet Town standards. - (b) Internal roadways of 24 feet minimum width shall be provided to each manufactured home space and shall be paved if the manufactured home park has more than five (5) spaces. - (c) Walkways shall use hard surfaces and provide safe pedestrian circulation. - (d) All roadways and walkways shall be well lighted at night with dark sky compliant lighting. - (6) Parking (A combination of off- and on-street parking may be allowed): - (a) Off-Street - (i) Two (2) parking spaces minimum per manufactured home site. - (ii) Parking space sizes shall be a minimum of 10 feet x 20 feet. - (b) On-Street (May be permitted in place of off-street parking by widening the roadways.) - (i) Two (2) parking spaces minimum per manufactured home. - (ii) Parking space size must equal the minimum area required for an equal number of off-street spaces. - (7) Storage areas: (Excluding space beneath mobile homes) - (a) Outdoor, surfaced area for boats, boat trailers, camping units, and horse trailers; 50 sq. ft./mobile home space shall be provided within the park. - (b) Enclosed personal storage area: 50 sq. ft./mobile home space shall be provided either individual or in common, within the park. - (c) Storage areas shall be lighted as necessary to permit night use. - (8) Five percent (5%) of the twenty-five percent (25%) open space of the gross mobile home park area is required for common contiguous recreation space.
+The area allocated shall not include roadways, storage areas, mobile home spaces, setbacks, required parking spaces, and other similar features. - (9) Drainage conditions shall be such that downstream users do not experience detrimental runoff.

-- (11) The San Juan Basin Health Unit and Colorado Department of Health must approve any public and private system prior to development and such system shall not function so as to create a nuisance or health hazard. - (12) Refuse Disposal: - (a) Type of containers: flytight, water-tight, animal and rodent proof. - (b) There shall be common refuse collection points adequate to serve all mobile home users. - (13) A minimum of 110 volts or 100/220 volts shall be provided by electrical outlet to each mobile home space.
-Installation shall comply with all state and local electrical regulations. - (14) All utilities, except major power transmission lines (outlet supplying a minimum of 100 volts or 100/220 volts) shall be underground unless specifically exempted by the Town of Ignacio. - (15) Twenty-five percent (25%) of the gross mobile home park area shall be open space.
-Landscaping and/or some other type of screening shall be provided around the perimeter or mobile home parks, sufficient enough to act as a buffer between adjacent uses (including public streets) and the mobile home park.
+- (10) Mobile home parks must be equipped with adequate working fire extinguishing equipment as specifically required by the local fire prevention authority or to satisfy fire regulations. - (11) The San Juan Basin Health Unit and Colorado Department of Health must approve any public and private system prior to development and such system shall not function to create a nuisance or health hazard. - (12) Refuse Disposal: - (a) Type of containers: fly-tight, water-tight, animal- and rodent-proof. - (b) There shall be common refuse collection points adequate to serve all mobile home users. - (13) A minimum of 110 volts or 100/220 volts shall be provided by electrical outlet to each mobile home space.
+Installation shall comply with all state and local electrical regulations. - (14) All utilities, except major power transmission lines (outlet supplying a minimum of 100 volts or 100/220 volts) shall be underground unless specifically exempted by the Town. - (15) Twenty-five percent (25%) of the gross mobile home park area shall be open space.
+Landscaping and/or some other type of screening shall be provided around the perimeter or mobile home parks, sufficient to act as a buffer between adjacent uses (including public streets) and the mobile home park.
 When necessary, other methods of screening may be required to provide sufficient noise and visual buffers.
 Of the twenty-five percent (25%) open space, five percent (5%) shall be a contiguous open space.